oAGoulart/awesome-nollm/README.md

 ## Tools
 ### Web Browser
-- [Vivaldi](https://vivaldi.com/download/) - The developers have taken a firm stance against the "AI trend", read about it [here](https://vivaldi.com/blog/technology/vivaldi-wont-allow-a-machine-to-lie-to-you/).
+- [Vivaldi](https://vivaldi.com/download/) - Has some similarities to Opera.
+The developers have taken a firm stance against the "AI trend", read about it [here](https://vivaldi.com/blog/technology/vivaldi-wont-allow-a-machine-to-lie-to-you/).

+### Cloud Storage
+- [MEGA](https://mega.io) - Allows file syncing on-device; zero-knowledge encryption for all data; but, if you are serious about putting files in the cloud, then you will need to subscribe to one of their plans.
+Free accounts have limited data transfer, but the plans are cheap compared to its competitors.

 ### WebMail Provider
 - [Fastmail](https://www.fastmail.com) - Privacy-first private email hosting with most features you can find on Google Workspace.
+It is worth the price.

 ### Text Editor
 - [Neovim](https://github.com/neovim/neovim) - Vim-fork focused on extensibility and usability.